Englewood

 In the 1900s-decade Polish and other Eastern European immigrants came to this community and by the 1910s and 1920s several apartment buildings were constructed in the neighborhood.
 More Irish migrated here to escape the harshness of the Back of The Yards and Bridgeport as they achieved upward mobility.

 Civil unrest came to Englewood in July of 1919 when the race riots were occuring.
 Angry white rioter came to the Ogden Park area armed with weapons looking to attack the black community.
-Black residents repelled the assault by shooting down two rioters scaring the rest away.
+African American residents repelled the assault by shooting down two rioters scaring the rest away.

 The 1930s did see a boom in the neighborhood as the 63rd Street and Halsted shopping center was constructed and became a very busy retail district that was the second busiest shopping area in the entire city.
 The Sears store built in the neighborhood generated lots of employment and revenue for the community by 1934.

-The arrival of African Americans sparked fears and hate from this almost all-white community mainly because of the financial panic which brought about redlining (when banking and lending institutions cut off lending) and a lack of investing in the neighborhood especially since black residents would pay into less taxes due to being forced to take lower incomes.
+The arrival of African Americans sparked fears and hate from this almost all-white community mainly because of the financial panic which brought about redlining (when banking and lending institutions cut off lending) and a lack of investing in the neighborhood especially since African American residents would pay into less taxes due to being forced to take lower incomes.
 Institutions felt that the neighborhood needed renovations but lacked the income to do so plus they were starting to see the arrival of impoverished African Americans from the black belt who were not ideal clients to lend to because their employment was not stable.
 The problem African Americans faced was their employment was not stable because they often unfairly discriminated against in the work force, it was a never-ending cycle.
+This was ultimately an excuse for the banks to practice redlining even though the money they received to give out the loans did not come out of their pockets, instead it came from the federal government to give out as the banks saw fit.
+The banks used the excuse of low income for their denials but in reality they did not want to invest in a growing Africa American neighborhood.

 As the 1950s decade arrived Englewood housed many impoverished white residents.
 White residents lived in kitchette style apartments in deteriorated buildings.
-When blacks began to move to this community in some higher volume in the earlier 1950s they found cheap housing that was affordable to many impoverished black families.
+When African Americans began to move to this community in some higher volume in the earlier 1950s they found cheap housing that was affordable to many impoverished African American families.

-Black migration remained rather slow for nearly two decades until 1958.
+African American migration remained rather slow for nearly two decades until 1958.
 In the year 1958, Dan Ryan Expressway construction reshaped the south side and even pushed families out of their homes that resides nearby for further construction.
-Englewood experienced a major surge of black migration in 1958 as this neighborhood experienced the highest migration shift in perhaps the entire city.
-This caused a very sharp cultural clash as Italian greaser gangs felt very threatened by the arrival of many blacks.
-Soon black youths found themselves harassed and beaten constantly by white gangs as they were harassed and attacked in school and on the streets.
+Englewood experienced a major surge of African American migration in 1958 as this neighborhood experienced the highest migration shift in perhaps the entire city.
+This caused a very sharp cultural clash as Italian greaser gangs felt very threatened by the arrival of many African Americans.
+Soon African American youths found themselves harassed and beaten constantly by white gangs as they were harassed and attacked in school and on the streets.
 This treatment prompted the formation of the Egyptian Cobras and Devil’s Disciples that would fight these greasers.
-By the end of the year an overwhelming amount of the white population had left, and the neighborhood was now majority black.
-Now that the neighborhood was majority black the white gangs withdrew from the area.
+Disciples and Cobras absorbed any African American gangs already on these streets, bringing them into one unity.
+By the end of the year an overwhelming amount of the white population had left, and the neighborhood was now majority African American.
+Now that the neighborhood was majority African American the white gangs withdrew from the area.
 Egyptian Cobras and Devil’s Disciples now targeted each other and became bitter rivals.

 In the early 1960s both gangs now dominated this neighborhood as the very last of the white population left these streets.
 In the 1960s many buildings fell into heavy urban blight as the neighborhood evolved into one of the more dangerous communities in the 1960s with very high crime.
 These streets also became heavily active with gang activity and the Englewood bad reputation grew.
 Block busting and harsh rumors led to severe disinvestment in this community that led to disrepair and blight.

-In the year 1963, the Devil’s Disciples moved their headquarters into this neighborhood at 63rd and Normal.
+In the year 1963, the Devil’s Disciples moved their headquarters into this neighborhood at 63rd and Normal/Stewart.

 In the year 1964, the Supreme Gangsters were formed on these streets at 68th and Green.
 One year later this group became very popular as they were allies with Devil’s Disciples.